navarog3/GaloBot/README.md

 Known Bugs:
 - /status can crash the bot by running the player.on status == idle event with an empty queue but tries to play a song despite the if check
     - This only has happened once and I've been unable to reproduce it yet
+- Bot can't play age-restricted videos on YouTube due to not being able to sign in.
+As far as I know, this is unsolveable

 Command List:
 - /play : Given a YouTube song link or playlist link, play that song or playlist